DevExpress/devextreme-documentation/concepts/05 UI Components/VectorMap/10 Visual Elements/40 Tooltips.md

 		}
 	};

 Then, you are required to specify the text to be displayed by a tooltip.
-Implement a function returning an object with the **text** field set and assign this function to the [customizeTooltip](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/1%20Configuration/tooltip/customizeTooltip.md '/Documentation/ApiReference/UI_Components/dxVectorMap/Configuration/tooltip/#customizeTooltip') option.
+Implement a function returning an object with the **text** field set and assign this function to the [customizeTooltip](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/1%20Configuration/tooltip/customizeTooltip.md '/Documentation/ApiReference/UI_Components/dxVectorMap/Configuration/tooltip/#customizeTooltip') property.
 When implementing it, you can use the [Layer Element](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/7%20Map%20Elements/Layer%20Element '/Documentation/ApiReference/UI_Components/dxVectorMap/Map_Elements/Layer_Element/') object passed to this function as the argument.
 To distinguish areas from markers, check the **layer.type** field of this object against being equal to *'area'* or *'marker'*.
 For example, the following code snippet shows how to provide text only for marker tooltips.

 	<!--JavaScript-->var vectorMapOptions = {
 		// ...